 - you develop sores or abscesses on or around the bite

-- the pain on or around bite gets worse over a few days after you get bitten
+- the pain on or around the bite gets worse over a few days after you’ve been bitten

 - the infection doesn’t get better after using an antibiotic ointment for 48 hours